Sam's Telephone Collection - Post Liberalisation Telephones

 BT Ambassador

-BT Ambassador A rather bulky offering from BT which came in a range of colours including this Sunshine Yellow, the same colour as Buzby the canary used in BT's advertising at the time.
+BT Ambassador A rather bulky offering from BT.
+The Ambassador, Telephone Number 8300, came in a range of colours including this Sunshine Yellow, the same colour as Buzby the canary used in BT's advertising at the time.
+The first to be designed specifically for the new style plug and socket.
+It was never a great success and was soon eclipsed by it neater successor, the Statesman below.
+However, the case design was the basis for instruments used with the Ambassador and Senator key telephone systems.

 BT Statesman

-BT Statesman Using the same handset No 16 as the Amabssador above, this was a much more successful design with its smooth, low profile.
+BT Statesman Using the same handset No 16 as the Ambassador above, the Statesman, Telephone number 9101, was a much more successful design with its smooth, low profile.
 The electronics use integrated circuits to give a very compact layout.
 Manufactured for BT by all three major suppliers, who also produced proprietory versions - see the Corporate Phones page.
 The Statesman is also the subject of my first 'Take a Phone to Bits' project..

 Exhibits: Sam Hallas Collection